TatCT/MARTA_infra/README.md

 # Sample Amazon Lex Web Interface

 # Overview

+THE INFRASTRUCTURE FOR THIS PROJECT HAS BEEN DECOMISSIONED.
+TO BRING IT BACK UP, RUN THE FOLLOWING:

+`aws cloudformation create-stack --stack-name marta-stack`

+This repo is a fork of an Amazon repo which provides scaffolding, instructions, and examples for building a UI for amazon lex and amazon polly.

+To delete the stack you created earlier:

+`aws cloudformation delete-stack --stack-name marta-stack`

 This is a sample [Amazon Lex](https://aws.amazon.com/lex/) web interface.
 It provides a chatbot UI component that can be integrated in your website.
 The interface allows a user to interact with a Lex bot directly